 Most problematic for young parents is that teething symptoms may very often be mistaken for common childhood disorders.
 Pain from the gums can travel to the cheek and even the ear causing an infant to rub their cheek or tug on their ear.
-Many young parents are taught to watch for this as a sign of an ear infection and so, in response, a parent will take their child to the pediatrician.
-The problem is that an irritable, teething infant will probably have been crying as well which, combined with the effects of teething, can lead to red ear, commonly leading to a diagnosis of Otitis Media and an unnecessary prescription for antibiotics.
+Many young parents are taught to watch for this as a sign of an ear infection and so, in response, a parent will take their child to their pediatrician.
+The problem is that an irritable, teething infant will probably have been crying as well which, combined with the effects of teething, can lead to red ear, commonly leading to a misdiagnosis of Otitis Media and an unnecessary prescription for antibiotics.

 It is very important as a parent to not be quick to accept this diagnosis.
-The American Academy of Pediatrics (AAP) set new guidelines in 2004 to regulate overlyprescribed antibiotics in the treatment of Otitis Media, having found that prescriptions were being written when they were not necessary.
+Even the American Academy of Pediatrics (AAP) set new guidelines in 2013 to regulate overly-prescribed antibiotics in the treatment of Otitis Media, having found that prescriptions were being written when they were not necessary.